foobara/foob/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+foobara-foob is licensed under your choice of the Apache License 2.0 or the MIT license.
+See [LICENSE.txt](LICENSE-MIT.txt) for more info about licensing.